Our Story

 Oregon Black Walnut “cabinet-style” dining table, 2024.

-Today, The Regrainery is a small team of like-minded furniture makers and craftspeople who get to come in to work every day and build really fun and intriguing furniture for some of the best clients in our area.
+Today, The Regrainery is a small team of like-minded furniture makers and craftspeople who get to come in to work every day and build really fun and intriguing furniture for some of the best clients in the Portland metro area.

-We’re not perfect, and we’ve learned from our fair share of mistakes.
+We’re not wizards (yet!?); we’ve learned from our fair share of mistakes.
 But we’re steadily getting better with each delivery.

 Safe to say we’re always excited to see what’s coming next.